We have undertaken a range of external safety accreditation processes in support of our mission of…

 Adventure Activities Licensing Authority

-Adventure Activities Licensing Authority ensures that activity providers follow good safety management practices.
-Our current license (No: L14425/R0740) is valid until 20th January 2021 and covers the following activities:
+Adventure Activities Licensing Authority licences ensure that activity providers follow good safety management practices.
+Our licence covers the following activities:

 - Hill Walking & Mountaineering